Zina Bozzay

 With her ensemble Vadalma, featuring violinist Matthew Szemela and cellist Misha Khalikulov, she creates innovative, intimate arrangements of these rich songs using both traditional and original accompaniment.
 Vadalma performs at a wide variety of venues around the US and Europe, from small local venues to big festivals, sharing this music with new audiences.
 Their debut album Music of Elderflowers was met with wide acclaim from master practitioners of the style, with CD release concerts in California, New York, Hungary, and Romania.
 Vadalma frequently collaborates and includes special guests, such as Gergely Agócs, Andrea Navratil, Enyedi-Salamon Quartet, Pendely Énekegyüttes, István Berecz, Dűvő, and Helga Debreczeni-Kis.

-Zina has worked on several of Hungary’s successful nominations to UNESCO’s Register of Intangible Cultural Heritage, served as Mentor to the musicians in the International Portfolio of the Hungarian Heritage House, translated several scholarly publications on Hungarian folk music, and works on various projects related to international audiences and accessibility.
+Zina has worked on several of Hungary’s successful nominations to UNESCO’s Register of Intangible Cultural Heritage over the past decade, served as Mentor to the musicians in the International Portfolio of the Hungarian Heritage House, translated scholarly publications on Hungarian folk music, and works on various projects related to international audiences and accessibility.
 Her work has been supported by the Csoóri Sándor Fund, Halmos Béla Fund, Hungarian National Cultural Fund, Alliance for California Traditional Arts, Zellerbach Family Foundation, Hewlett Foundation, Center for Cultural Innovation, SF Community Music Center, and the Creative Work Fund.

 Zina is a graduate of the Oberlin Conservatory of Music with Honors, holds a Masters degree in Music Composition, and has the highest level of accreditation as an Advanced Hungarian Folk Singing Educator through the Hungarian government.